Wriggers Group

 limited role at WMC.

-- Q: What about your successor,
+- Q: What about your coworkers?
+A:

-Stefan has collaborated with us starting in 2000, first as a graduate
+has collaborated with us starting in 2000, first as a graduate

-student and later he joined us as a postdoc.
 In 2006 he was promoted to

 faculty due to his significant contributions to the School of Health